 Identifying quality meat in dog food can be tricky.
 For instance, the word poultry may refer to by-products of chicken.
 Pure chicken is much preferred since poultry includes the internal organs such as the heart and the liver.

 But this classification can also mean there are animal parts like heads, bones, feet and other undesirable unknowns.
 These are things, in addition to cornmeal, that are best not fed to dogs.

 Conclusion on Cornmeal

-Cornmeal, cornflour and most other grains may be cheaper in the short term but your dog may have to pay for it later on.
-The goal should be not to simply fill up your pet’s stomach, because such a feeding strategy can be a recipe for poor health.
+Cornmeal, cornflour and many other grains are unhealthy fillers for dogs.
+The goal should be not to simply fill up your pet’s stomach.
+Such a feeding strategy is a recipe for poor health.
 Focus on providing your dog with quality nutrition.
 Cornmeal, either as an ingredient in human foods or in corn-based dog food, is best avoided.